B.A., Wellesley College; Ph.D., Massachusetts Institute of Technology

 At Wellesley College, I teach introductory and intermediate macroeconomics, as well as a seminar on behavioral and experimental economics.
 As a visiting professor at Columbia Business School, I have also taught Global Economic Environment: Business Cycles and Financial Markets.
 My objective in teaching macroeconomics is to provide the students with the tools necessary for understanding the policy issues and for engaging in meaningful discussions of current economic events.
 Behavioral and experimental economics is a course I designed to introduce students to the many ways in which economic and psychological factors jointly influence behavior.

-As a fourth-degree black belt, I enjoy practicing and teaching Taekwon-Do.
+As a recently promoted 5th-degree black belt, I enjoy practicing and teaching Taekwon-Do.